openxpki/openxpki/doc/quickstart.rst

 If you do not use debian packages, you can get a copy from ``contrib/sql/`` in the config repository https://github.com/openxpki/openxpki-config.

+Please also read `Session Storage`__ as you might need an additonal SQL user there.

 System Setup
 ------------